wren-lang/wren/doc/site/classes.markdown

       }
     }

-And you can call each of the methods like so:

-    :::wren
-    var unicorn = Unicorn.new()
-    unicorn.prance()
-    unicorn.prance("Antwerp")
-    unicorn.prance("Brussels", "high noon")

-The number of arguments provided at the callsite determines which method is chosen.

 It's often natural to have the same conceptual operation work with different sets of arguments.
-In other languages, you'd define a single method for the operation and have to check for "undefined" or missing arguments.
-Wren just treats them as different methods that you can implement separately.
+In other languages, you'd define a single method for the operation and have to check for missing optional arguments.
+In Wren, they are different methods that you implement separately.

+In addition to named methods with parameter lists, Wren has a bunch of other different syntaxes for methods.
+Your classes can define all of them.

 ### Getters

-Many methods on a class exist to expose or compute some property of the object.
-For example:
+A getter leaves off the parameter list and the parentheses:

     :::wren
-    System.print("string".count) //> 6

-These *getters* are just another kind of method&mdash;one without a parameter list.
-You can define them like so:

-    :::wren
     class Unicorn {
       isFancy { true } // Unicorns are always fancy.
     }

-Whether or not a method name has parentheses is also part of its signature.
-This lets you distinguish between a method that takes an *empty* argument list (`()`) and no argument list at all:
+### Setters

+A setter has `=` after the name, followed by a single parenthesized parameter:

     :::wren
-    class Confusing {
+    class Unicorn {
-      method { "no argument list" }
-      method() { "empty argument list" }
+      rider=(value) {
+        System.print("I am being ridden by " + value)
       }

-    var confusing = Confusing.new()
-    confusing.method // "no argument list".
-    confusing.method() // "empty argument list".

-Like the example says, having two methods that differ just by an empty set of parentheses is pretty confusing.
-That's not what this is for.
-Instead, it ensures that the way you *declare* the method is the way you *call* it.

-Unlike other languages with "optional parentheses", Wren wants to make sure you call a getter like a getter and a `()` method like a `()` method.
-These don't
-work:
+    }

+### Operators

+Prefix operators, like getters, have no parameter list:

     :::wren
-    "string".count()
-    list.clear

-Methods that don't need arguments and don't modify the underlying object are usually getters:
+    class Unicorn {
+      - {
+        System.print("Negating a unicorn is weird")
+      }
+    }

+Infix operators, like setters, have a single parenthesized parameter for the right-hand operand:

     :::wren
-    "string".count
-    (1..10).min
-    1.23.sin
-    [1, 2, 3].isEmpty

-When a method doesn't need any parameters, but does modify the object, it's helpful to draw attention to that by requiring an empty set of parentheses:
+    class Unicorn {
+      -(other) {
+        System.print("Subtracting " + other + " from a unicorn is weird")
+      }
+    }

+A subscript operator puts the parameters inside square brackets and can have more than one:

     :::wren
-    list.clear()

-Also, when a method supports multiple arities, it's typical to include the `()` in the zero-argument case to be consistent with the other versions:

-    Fn.new { "a function" }.call()
-    Fiber.yield()

-### Operators

-Operators are just special syntax for a method call on the left hand operand (or only operand in the case of unary operators like `!` and `~`).
-In other words, you can think of `a + b` as meaning `a.+(b)`.

-You can define operators in your class like so:

-    :::wren
     class Unicorn {
-      // Infix:
-      +(other) {
+      [index] {
-        System.print("Adding to a unicorn?")
+        System.print("Unicorns are not lists!")
       }

-      // Prefix:
-      ! {
+      [x, y] {
-        System.print("Negating a unicorn?!")
+        System.print("Unicorns are not matrices either!")
       }
     }

-This can be used to define any of these operators:
+Unlike with named methods, you can't define a subscript operator with an empty parameter list.

+As the name implies, a subscript setter looks like a combination of a subscript operator and a setter:

     :::wren
-    // Infix:
-    +  -  *  /  %  <  >  <=  >=  ==  !=  &  |

-    // Prefix:
-    !  ~  -

-Note that `-` can be both a prefix and infix operator.
-If there's a parameter list, it's the infix one, otherwise, it's prefix.
-Since Wren supports overloading by arity, it's no problem for a class to define both.

-### Subscript operators

-**TODO**

-### Setters

-**TODO**
+    class Unicorn {
+      [index]=(value) {
+        System.print("You can't stuff " + value + " into me at " + index)
+      }
+    }

+## This

+**TODO: Integrate this into the page better.**

+The special `this` keyword works sort of like a variable, but has special behavior.
+It always refers to the instance whose method is currently being executed.
+This lets you invoke methods on "yourself".

+It's an error to refer to `this` outside of a method.
+However, it's perfectly fine to use it inside a function contained in a method.
+When you do, `this` still refers to the instance whose method is being called.

+This is unlike Lua and JavaScript which can "forget" `this` when you create a callback inside a method.
+Wren does what you want here and retains the reference to the original object.
+(In technical terms, a function's closure includes `this`.)

 ## Constructors

-Unicorns can prance around now, but we don't actually *have* any unicorns to do it.
+Unicorns can prance around now (as well as a bunch of weird operators that don't make sense outside of these examples), but we don't actually *have* any unicorns to do it.
 To create instances of a class, we need a *constructor*.
 You can define one like so:

     :::wren
     class Unicorn {